Karl

 prolonged activation of intracellular signaling cascades at a

-similar level to that of pharmaceutical treatment, but without the
+similar level to that of pharmaceutical treatment, but without

-systemic drug administration.
-Electrical pulse delivery to cells
+without systemic drug administration.
+Electrical pulse delivery

-cellular physiology through direct, drug-free activation of
+of studying cellular physiology through direct, drug-free

-cellular pathways.
-Non-invasive activation of PKC could be used to
+activation of cellular pathways.
+Non-invasive activation of PKC

-stimulate cognitive function or treat pain without pharmaceuticals
+could be used to stimulate cognitive function or treat pain

-or surgery.
-Future efforts will focus on validation of this effect
+without pharmaceuticals or surgery.
+Future efforts will focus on

-in primary neuron cultures and evaluation of ion channels
+validation of this effect in primary neuron cultures and

-regulated by PIP2 hydrolysis.13
+evaluation of ion channels regulated by PIP2 hydrolysis.13

 References:

-1. T. P. Napotnik, Nanosecond electric pulses cause mitochondrial
+1. T. P. Napotnik, Nanosecond electric pulses cause

-membrane permeabilization in Jurkat cells, Proc.
+mitochondrial membrane permeabilization in Jurkat cells, Proc.

 IEEE Int'l.
-Power

-Modulators and High Voltage Conf.
+Power Modulators and High Voltage Conf.
 2008, p.
-60, 2008.
+60,

 2. A. G. Pakhomov, Long-lasting plasma membrane permeabilization